ALL Metrics

 This is the homogeneous variance first-order autoregressive structure.
 Any two elements that are adjacent have a correlation that is equal to rho (ρ), those separated by a third will have correlation ρ2, and so on. rho is restricted such that –1< ρ <1.

 Where σ2 is the common variance assumed to be similar over time and ρ is the assumed correlation.
-The order of variance covariance matrix will be t × t, where ‘t’ is the number of time points.
+The order of variance covariance matrix will be t × t , where ‘t’ is the number of time points.
 Generally, σ2 and ρ are estimated from previous clinical trial data with same molecule which could be phase1, phase2 trials for same indication or pivotal trials with same molecule for different indication.

 Also, we considered different scenarios of how we want to analyze the results at the end as different contrasts as described below.

-Contrast for repeated measures
+Contrast of repeated measures

 We investigated two types of contrasts.